MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 |Update [!INCLUDE [Product short](includes/product-short.md)] Configuration - Sensors (download, regenerate key, configure, delete)|Available|Not available|Not available|
 |View entity profiles and security alerts|Available|Available|Available|

-When users try to access a page that isn't available for their role group, they're redirected to the [!INCLUDE [Product short](includes/product-short.md)] unauthorized page.

 ## Add and remove users

 [!INCLUDE [Product short](includes/product-short.md)] uses Azure AD security groups as a basis for role groups.
-The role groups can be managed from the [Groups management page](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/All%20groups).
+The role groups can be managed from the [Groups management page](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/AllGroups).
 Only Azure AD users can be added or removed from security groups.

 ## Next steps